-- When working in the engine compartment, always observe the safety warnings ⇒ page 178. - Before opening the bonnet, switch the engine off, apply the handbrake firmly and always remove the key from the ignition. - Allow the engine to cool before you clean the engine compartment. - Do not clean the vehicle underbody, wheel arches or wheel trims without protecting your hands and arms.
+• When working in the engine compartment, always observe the safety warnings \Rightarrow page 183.

+• Before opening the bonnet, switch the engine off, apply the handbrake firmly and always remove the key from the ignition.

+• Allow the engine to cool before you clean the engine compartment.

+• Do not clean the vehicle underbody, wheel arches or wheel trims without protecting your hands and arms.
 You may cut yourself on sharpedged metal parts.
-Failure to comply could result in injury. - Moisture, ice and salt on the brakes may affect braking efficiency.
+Failure to comply could result in injury.

+• Moisture, ice and salt on the brakes may affect braking efficiency.
 Risk of accident.
-Directly after washing, avoid sudden and sharp braking. - Never touch the radiator fan.
+Directly after washing, avoid sudden and sharp braking.

+Never touch the radiator fan.
 It is temperature-controlled and could start automatically, even when the key is removed from the ignition!

 Fuel, grease and oil deposits could be removed when the engine is washed.
 The polluted water must be cleaned in an oil separator.
-For this reason, engine washing should be carried out only by a qualified workshop or a petrol station.
+For this reason, engine washing should only be carried out at a specialised workshop or an adequate petrol station.